How To Dump Your Holding Tanks At Home

 6. Turn on your macerator pump and the fresh water hose.

-Note: Most macerator pump instructions will say to not leave the pump continuously running for more than 15 minutes at a time; the macerator will drain most standard tanks in about five minutes.
+Note: Most macerator pump instructions will say to not leave the pump continuously running for more than 15 minutes at a time; the macerator will drain most standard tanks in about 5-10 minutes depending on the distance you are pumping the tank to.

 8. When the water coming out of your RV is clear, turn off and disconnect everything.